-Golf is a sport played strictly outdoors in the wilderness among wild animals.
-At last week’s Puerto Rico Open, we got a taste of what it’s like when animals and golf balls come together.
-Here’s a hint: it’s hilarious.
+Golf is a sport played strictly outdoors, surrounded by nature and among the wildlife.
+At the Puerto Rico Open earlier this year, we got a taste of what it’s like when animals and golf balls come together.
+Here’s a hint: It’s hilarious.

 On the 16th hole in the final round, Andrew Loupe nearly had his ball snatched from the green by an iguana.
 The lizard failed to pick it up, but managed to flee the scene before anyone could catch him: